-Diagnosis/Diagnoses: Juvenile Rheumatoid Arthritis which is not so “juvenile” anymore since it has progressed well into my young adult years.
+Diagnosis/Diagnoses: Juvenile Idiopathic Arthritis which is not so “juvenile” anymore since it has progressed well into my young adult years.

 Bio (Who are you?
 What do you do?
 Tell me about yourself):